Shades of Blue

 And so, at 18 sitting in a dark, smoke filled, dirt floored blues club, I wore my black leather Mary-Janes one of my favorite vintage (1940’s) dresses and lit my first real cigarette, not one of my grandma’s half smoked Salems that my cousin Deb and I snuck from ashtrays and smoked in the back of the house via clandestine efforts rivaling Hogan’s Heroes, no, this was a proper cigarette, a Camel, with a filter, lit by a lighter, and inhaled right in front of everybody with no fear of retaliation.
 I couldn’t have felt any cooler.
 Then, I nearly choked to death.

 All these years later I realize that on many of those nights my father was depressed, deeply depressed, never recuperated from Korea and married to a woman he couldn’t deal with in a job he didn’t want and strapped with four kids when all he wanted to do was return to Italy, ski the alps, and cruise vast oceans painted shades of blue that at that tender age, I’d yet to see and could barely grasp.
-So, while I was being oh so cool, he was getting lost in that midnight dreaming of those blue oceans.
+So, while I was being oh so cool, he was getting lost in the midnight dreaming of forbidden blue oceans and a time in his life that slipped by so quickly, no doubt wondering, how did I get here?

 At 20, still recuperating from the sugary promises of my childhood crush on bands like The Monkeys and The Beach Boys, I was a closet fan of Johnnie Rivers (Secret Agent Man), and starting to notice girl singers like Ann and Nancy Wilson (Heart) who could rock the moon, and yet I remained ever faithful to the electric blues of BB King which became an undeniable truth that would settle deep in my bones for life.
 To me the blues was/is like an old friend, the first taste of good scotch, a first glass of Dom Perignon, or a warm fire on cold night – seductions on a cellular level.

-But then into my life came the sharp edged truth of Bob Dylon who I was introduced to by a zealous Spanish boyfriend who played Flamingo Guitar, introduced me to dark red wine, underground Flamingo Bars, and who wanted me to run back to Spain with him.
+But then into my life came the sharp edged truth of Bob Dylon who I was introduced to by a zealous Spanish boyfriend who played Flamingo Guitar, introduced me to dark red wine, underground Flamingo Bars, and who wanted me to run back to Spain with him, so he could ‘possess’ me.

 I quickly dropped the eager Spaniard but kept the Dylan.